Sorbeto1610/Terraform_practice/README.md

 Getting started with Terraform
 ==============================

-We will deploy an EC2 (Ubuntu18.04) via terraform and we connect to it via SSH.
+We will deploy an EC2 (Ubuntu18.04) via terraform and we connect to the machine via SSH.

 ![](doc/_static/archi.png)